Aditya-A711/Adi-s-Jokebook/README.md

 - **JSON for intent schema and sample utterances**

 ## How It Works
-1. User says: “Alexa, tell me a joke.”
+1. User says: “Alexa, tell me a joke from Adi's Jokebook.”
 2. Alexa invokes the skill and triggers a Lambda function.
 3. The function selects a joke from a predefined list.
 4. Alexa speaks the joke to the user.